a-griffiths/AutoSpec/README.md

 **PLOTS:** this parameter lets the user decide if the they want to output plots or not.
 The software creates up to 4 plots per source; ID_IMAGES.jpg will show a postage stamp of each of the images with the corresponding segmentation map, ID_MASKS.jpg shows the sky and object masks, ID_SPECTRA.jpg shows each of the spectra extracted and finally ID_XCORRELATION.jpg will display the calculated cross-correlation map (file size of the output images is a few hundred kB per source).

+**OBJ_MASK:** here we define if you want to use the intersection or the union of the individual segmentation maps to produce an object mask in order to build the initial spectrum.
+The intersection mask only selects areas where the object overlaps in the combined images, union puts all the areas together.
+If you choose intersection and SExtractor doesn't find the object in one of the images, the code defaults to using the union mask in order to successfully extract a spectrum.

 **OUT_XXX:** these options let the user decide which objects they want saving in the output source fits file.
 The average size of the output (with 2 additional images) is ~ 35Mb if you save everything.
 The default setting is to not save the subcubes, as for most cases I can't imagine them being overly useful, they also contribute to almost all of this file size (with the subcubes turned off the file size is only a feew hundred kB).

 **ORIG_XXX:** are related to the MPDAF pacakge ([see here](http://mpdaf.readthedocs.io/en/latest/api/mpdaf.sdetect.Source.html#mpdaf.sdetect.Source.from_data)), I thought some users might find this useful.